solo-ndizhak/pet-app/README.md

 `npm install -g json-server` (https://github.com/typicode/json-server)

+From root project folder:

-Run `json-server index.js` - it will start local server on `http://localhost:4200/`
+Run `json-server db.js` - it will start local server on `http://localhost:3000/`

-Run `ng serve` for a dev server.
+Run `ng serve` in another terminal for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding